9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 We have a number of options if we want to write our loop to traverse the list only once.
 For example, we can write the loop as a fold over the list, or via explicit recursion on the list structure.
-Sticking to the high level approaches, we\'ll try a fold first:
+Sticking to the high level approaches, we'll try a fold first:

 :::: captioned-content
 ::: caption